Blue Bicycle Books, Charleston, SC

 You'll Do by Marcia A. Zug

-Join us Thurs.
-May 9, 5 pm for an evening with Professor Marcia Zug to celebrate the release of her newest book You’ll Do: A History of Marrying for Reasons Other Than Love, (Steerforth, 336 pp., $29.99).
-Zug will be joined in conversation Local attorney Greg Forman.
+Join us Thurs., May 9, 5 pm for an evening with Professor Marcia Zug to celebrate the release of her newest book You’ll Do: A History of Marrying for Reasons Other Than Love, (Steerforth, 336 pp., $29.99).
+Zug will be joined in conversation by local attorney Gregory Forman.

 About the book: